thephpleague/flysystem/mount-manager.md

 ### Move

-The `move` call is the multi-filesystem counterpart to `rename`.
-Where rename must be used on the same filesystem, the `move` call provides the same conceptual behaviour, but then on two different filesystems.
+The `move` call is the multi-file system counterpart to `rename`.
+Where rename must be used on the same file system, the `move` call provides the same conceptual behavior, but then on two different file systems.

 ~~~ php
 $mountManager->move('local://some/upload.jpeg', 'cdn://users/1/profile-picture.jpeg');